sodapopcan/dotfiles/README.md

-# D-D-Dot Files #
+# D-D-Dotfiles

-These are my personal config files that I have only ever used on OS X.
+These are my personal config files that I have only ever used on macOS.

 ## Cut and Paste Shell Commands